Danté Bartolomeo

 Danté Jean Craig Bartolomeo (born 1969) is an American politician.
-Bartolomeo, a Democrat, began her political career as a member of the Meriden City Council from 2008 to 2012.
-She then held the Connecticut Senate seat for the 13th district from 2013 to 2017.
-In January 2019, she was appointed deputy commissioner of the Connecticut Department of Labor.
-Bartolomeo's promotion to commissioner took effect in July 2021, and she was formally confirmed to the position in February 2022.
+A Democrat, Bartolomeo was a member of the Connecticut Senate from 2013 to 2017, representing the 13th district.
+Prior to this, she was a member of the Meriden City Council from 2008 to 2012.

+After leaving office, she was appointed to serve as deputy commissioner of the Connecticut Department of Labor in 2019.
+She was promoted to the position of commissioner in July 2021, and was formally confirmed in February 2022.

 Early life and education

-Bartolomeo's father Craig Self was a Republican who served as town chairman of Wallingford, Connecticut.
+Bartolomeo was born on 1969.
+Her father, Craig Self, was a Republican who served as town chairman of Wallingford, Connecticut.
 Bartolomeo attributed her political positioning as a fiscal moderate to his influence, and her mother, Barbara Calza Self, for her views on social liberalism.
 Bartolomeo has a sister, Elizabeth Mercedes Craig Self.

 Bartolomeo is a 1987 graduate of Mercy High School in Middletown and earned her bachelor of arts degree in psychology from Colby College in 1991 with a cum laude distinction.
-She and her husband Doug Bartolomeo, a retired police officer, have two children.

 Political career

+Bartolomeo was a member of the Meriden City Council from July 2008 to December 2012.
+She succeeded Michael Rohde as representative of Area 2, after Rohde had been elected mayor.